-In this tutorial, I’ll explain to you how to go about adding samples to your music in Garageband.
-It’s a fairly simple process with just a few steps.
+In this tutorial, I’ll explain to you how to add samples to music in Garageband with a brief summary and then a step-by-step walk-through.
+Fortunately for you, it’s a fairly simple process with just a few steps.

 For the most part, nearly every song that you could ever want is on YouTube in some way or another.
 Moreover, you can access all kinds of other content for sampling, including stand-up routines, TV shows, movies, and so on and so forth.

 My favorite person to sample is the comedian, George Carlin (RIP), so whenever I need content to sample, the first thing I do is I go into YouTube and select what part of his routine that I want.
 I’m going to show you how to take an hour-long stand-up special, grab the part that you want, and then upload it into Garageband and use it for your music.
 Here’s a short video:

 Without further ado…